 ”Was Kasper behaving alright?”
 Misha asked seriously, trying to hold down the need to touch, which wasn’t easy.

-”Yes… We made up, everything is fine now,” Joni replied smiling.
-Misha nodded stroking Joni’s arm and looking serious, before leaning forward for another kiss.
-Joni let out a quiet spout of laughter, Misha’s hand slowly moved on his side and when Joni carefully glanced around them he saw a man a little farther away staring at them, a drink glass in his hands.
+”Yes… We made up, everything is fine now,” Joni assured.
+Misha stroked Joni’s arm and looked serious, before leaning forward for another kiss.
+Joni let out a quiet spout of laughter, Misha’s hand slowly moved on his side and when Joni carefully glanced around them he saw a man a little farther away staring at them, holding a beer glass in his hands.
 Joni couldn’t see the man’s face clearly but he made him feel uneasy.

-”Let’s go… I don’t want any trouble…” Joni whispered afraid that someone would want to pick a fight with them if they’d see them kissing and touching each other like this.
-Not everyone would look their relationship kindly, especially at a place like this, alcohol would only bring out more aggression in some people.
+”Let’s go… I don’t want any trouble…” Joni whispered, afraid that someone would want to pick a fight with them if they’d see them kissing and touching each other like this.
+Not everyone would look at their relationship kindly, especially at a place like this, alcohol would only bring out more aggression in some people.
 Misha nodded and got up, only then remembering what a public place they were in, if they had been at a gay bar touching and kissing wouldn’t have mattered but here… Who knew?
-Misha noticed the same man Joni had, a man with a light beard, who looked towards them, winked and raised his glass to him when their gazes met.
+Misha noticed the same man Joni had, a man with a neatly trimmed beard.
+The man was looking towards them, winked and raised his glass to him when their eyes met.
 Misha saw it best to lead Joni to the others and not stay and wonder about the situation longer.

 They returned to the table where the others were.
 Eva had snuggled close to Dima’s side, who sat there somewhat stiffly, looking more or less bothered about the situation.
-Sonja’s expression brightened as soon as she saw Misha and the woman started looking wildly around.
+Sonja’s expression brightened as soon as she saw Misha and the woman started looking around them restlessly.

 ”Hey, where are the men?”
 Sonja inquired when they sat down.